-Home > Services > Vocational Qualification
+Home > Services > Vocational Qualifications > Curricula

 Vocational qualifications offer practical learning programmes that are in direct relation to specific job roles or sectors.
 Taking a vocational qualification means that you study and gain skills in a particular job area.
 These qualifications follow a course structure and have an emphasis on developing practical skills and knowledge, but they tend to be classroom-based with assessment by written and practical examinations.